4 Day Winter Minibus Tour: Blue Ice Cave, South Coast, Golden Circle, Snaefellsnes & Northern Lights

 ✓ Snæfellsnes Peninsula day tour ✓ Golden Circle day tour ✓ 2 Days Blue Ice Cave, South Coast tour ✓ Three nights of accommodation with breakfast and private bathroom

 In this multiday tour package we combine some of our best tour options.
 You’ll get the chance to see the beautiful Western Iceland.
 There, you’ll explore the hidden gem of the West, the peninsula of Snæfellsnes also known as “Iceland in a nutshell”.
 Snaefellsnes is characterized by magnificent and picturesque sites: glacial-carved mountains, endless black beaches, moss topped lava fields, volcanic craters, coastal cliffs topped off by the volcanic glacier Snæfellsjökull and the Center of the Earth.

-On third and forth day, you’ll be taken to the famous South Coast.
-Along the shore, you’ll get to see the famous black sand beach, Reynisfjara, our stunning glacier lagoon Jökulsárlón in Vatnajökull National Park, where you’ll also get the change to explore Europe’s largest glacier and enter a blue ice cave in it.
-If nature allows, even the magnificent Northern Lights.
+You’ll also be taken to the famous South Coast.
+Along the shore, you’ll get to see the two waterfalls Seljalandsfoss and Skógafoss, and the famous Black Sand Beach.
+You’ll also visit the stunning Glacier Lagoon Jökulsárlón in Vatnajökull National Park, where you’ll also get the chance to explore Europe’s largest glacier and enter a blue ice cave.
+And if nature allows, you’ll get a view of the magnificent Northern Lights at night.

 Búdakirkja, the Black Church of Búdir